robenkleene/parrot/README.md

 ### ParrotNote

 ParrotNote's interface shows the pitch and velocity of the most recent MIDI note.
 The button outputs the MIDI note.
+The duration of the note can also be set.

 ### Parrot